Requiem-of-Zero/specialized_react_v2/README.md

 # Specialized Clone
 This is a clone of [Specialized](https://www.specialized.com/us/en) created with [Contentful](https://www.contentful.com/) CMS and [NextJS](https://nextjs.org/)/React stack.
 Utility libraries used for organization was [Styled-Components](https://styled-components.com/) and [Storybook](https://storybook.js.org/) for component documentation.

-This project was my own individual test of taking on a challenge of learning new technologies by myself I wasn't familiar with in order to gain even more understanding of the full-stack development cycle.

 ```zsh
 npm install
 # then